grorge123/LFX-Mentorship-WasmEdge-2024-01-Pre-test/README.md

 <!-- TOC --><a name="run-example"></a>
 ## Run Example
+I choose to run Transformers-based extension APIs example.
-I modify the example code from the repository to let it show the readable output.
+And I modify the example code from the repository to let it show the readable output.

 ``` python
 from transformers import AutoTokenizer